 How Many Teeth Can Dental Bridges Replace

-How Many Teeth Can Dental Bridges Replace from All Smiles Dental Center in San Antonio, TXWhen a person is missing one or more teeth but does not need a full set of dentures, dental bridges may be recommended to take the place of the lost teeth.
+How Many Teeth Can Dental Bridges Replace from All Smiles Dental Center in San Antonio, TXWhen a person is missing one or more teeth but does not need a full arch of teeth, dental bridges may be recommended to take the place of the lost teeth.
 The number of teeth that a dental bridge replaces may depend on several factors.

 How dental bridges function